junyuenchong/Nest.js-Project/frontend/README.md

   - *Solution:* Refactored all data fetching to use Apollo hooks and GraphQL queries/mutations.

 - **JWT Token Management:**
-  - *Challenge:* Securely handling authentication tokens in the frontend.
+  - *Challenge:* Securely handling authentication tokens in the frontend and keeping users logged in without interruptions.
-  - *Solution:* All tokens are managed as httpOnly cookies by the backend; frontend uses `credentials: 'include'`.
+  - *Solution:* All tokens are managed as httpOnly cookies by the backend; the frontend uses `credentials: 'include'` for all requests and implements silent token refresh (automatically renews access tokens when expired) for a seamless user experience.

 - **CSRF Protection:**
   - *Challenge:* Implementing CSRF protection with GraphQL mutations.